fabianmartins/alienattack.workshop/README.md

 Take note of the names that you used for *'appName'* and *'suffix'* that you used to deploy the application.
 These are going to be needed later.

+To avoid naming collisions, especially with S3 which has global namespace for buckets, we recommend choosing options that will avoid that.
+For instance, if you are running the deployment in a region without sharing the account with anyone else, pick your initials for *appName* and nothing for suffix.
+But, if you're sharing the account with someone - even in a different region - and by any reason you are using the same value for *appName*

+Let's suppose that you selected appName=r2, and suffix=d2.
+Then, if the deployment is successful, at the end something like this will appear

+***

+ ✅  NRTAR2D2

+Stack ARN:
+arn:aws:cloudformation:<region>:<account>:stack/NRTAR2D2/bc543b91-451f-33f9-442a-02e473ddfb1a

+if the deployment WAS NOT SUCCESSFUL, then almost surely you had a S3 bucket name collision.
+Call the support team to help you with that.

+***

 ### ACTIVITY X -  Deploy the application locally